πŸ’ΏInstallation

 If you already have Elixir and Erlang installed you can skip to the next section.

-We recommend using to manage your Elixir and Erlang versions.
+We recommend using asdfarrow-up-right to manage your Elixir and Erlang versions.
 It allows you to have multiple versions on your computer.

 For Macs using Homebrew: